-These degree programmes help you acquire important analytical skills.
-You learn to find your way among different arguments, rival theories and alternative explanations.
-You also learn about campaigns, elections, protest movements, policy issues and political ideals.
+This degree programme will help you acquire important analytical skills.
+You will learn to find your way among different arguments, rival theories and alternative explanations.
+You will also learn about campaigns, elections, protest movements, policy issues and political ideals.

 Politics is not only what political scientists study, but also an activity in which professional politicians, civil servants and ordinary citizens take part.
 The politics course at Birmingham enables all students to profit from a culture of learning that is aligned with our research ethos - based on critical enquiry, debate and self-motivation.